 Our amended and restated certificate of incorporation will provide for a classified board of directors, divided into three classes denominated as Class I, Class II and Class III, with members of each class serving staggered three-year terms.
-We will have directors in Class I, whose terms will expire at the first annual meeting of our shareholders following the completion of the distribution; directors in Class II, whose terms will expire at the second annual meeting of our shareholders following the completion of the distribution; and directors in Class III, whose terms will expire at the third annual meeting of our shareholders following the completion of the distribution.
+We will have two directors in Class I, whose terms will expire at the first annual meeting of our shareholders following the completion of the distribution; two directors in Class II, whose terms will expire at the second annual meeting of our shareholders following the completion of the distribution; and three directors in Class III, whose terms will expire at the second annual meeting of our shareholders following the completion of the distribution; and three directors in Class III, whose terms will expire at the third annual meeting of our shareholders following the completion of the distribution.
 Any additional directorships resulting from an increase in the number of directors will be distributed among the three classes so that, as nearly as possible, each class will consist of one-third of the directors.